 - Save the subagent transcript (Claude Code keeps it under

-~/.claude/projects/...) before it gets overwritten. - Note exact wording of the Task prompt; you will likely rewrite it.
+~/.claude/projects/...) before it gets overwritten. - Note the exact wording of the Task prompt; you will likely rewrite it.

 - Have a small reproduction task ready for testing your fix.